navanidhicare-eng/NavanidhiAcademy/replit.md

   - Fixed queryClient token handling to properly include JWT tokens in API requests
   - All API endpoints now authenticate properly (200 status instead of 401/403 errors)
+  - Dashboard and all admin features now connected to database with real data access ✓ **SO CENTER AUTHENTICATION COMPLETE** - Production-ready SO Center login system:
+  - Created SO Center user "NNASOC00001" in Supabase Authentication system
+  - Implemented ID-to-email conversion: NNASOC00001 → nnasoc00001@navanidhi.org
+  - SO Center can login with either ID format (NNASOC00001) or email format
+  - All authentication mandatory through Supabase Auth as per user requirements
-  - Dashboard and all admin features now connected to database with real data access ✓ **PRODUCTION DATABASE WITH REAL DATA CONNECTION** - Admin role configured for full data access:
+  - Pothanapudi Agraharam SO Center fully operational with proper role assignment ✓ **PRODUCTION DATABASE WITH REAL DATA CONNECTION** - Admin role configured for full data access:
   - Admin user (navanidhi.care@gmail.com) has access to ALL existing data in system
   - Database seeded with foundational data: 10 classes, 5 states, 3 SO centers, 5 subjects